asos-conradannan/vscode-pm-course-part2-mcps/4.4-figma-collaboration/SCRIPT.md

 Scenario: You need button specs for your PRD

-STOP: Ask me: "If I had Figma MCP access, show me how I would extract button component specifications including colors, padding, and states"
+STOP: Ask me: "If I had Figma MCP access, show me how I would extract button component specifications including colours, padding, and states"

 USER: Types command